 Hardy is regarded as the best shooting guard prospect in the 2021 class, and Kentucky pounced on his recruitment with an early scholarship offer.
-The Cats could be well-positioned for the talented scorer going into his junior season.
+The Cats appear to be well-positioned for the talented scorer going into his senior season.

 John Calipari made the trip to Nevada to visit with Hardy early in the fall recruiting period, a time when the UK coach was still hard at work on targets for his 2020 class.

 “When Coach Calipari walks in a gym and comes to see a kid like Jaden — I can honestly tell you, it meant the world to him,” his high school coach, Jeff Kaufman, told the Herald-Leader.
 “It was something that he takes very serious.
 And something that he really wanted and something that he’s been working for.
 It’s an offer, but — for these kids — it’s a big accomplishment.
 He was very humbled.
 He was very respectful.
 He was excited that Coach came to see him in person.”